Omersidd2705/Exchange/README.md

-Dexribing the architecture of this Project
+Decribing the architecture of this Project